itmammoth/rails_sortable/README.md

 class Item < ApplicationRecord include RailsSortable::Model
   set_sortable :sort  # Indicate a sort column
+  # set_sortable :sort,
-  # If you do NOT want timestamps to be updated on sorting, use the following option.
+  #  without_updating_timestamps: true, # If you do NOT want timestamps to be updated on sorting
-  # set_sortable :sort, without_updating_timestamps: true
+  #  without_validations: true # # If you do NOT want validations to be run on sorting

 end
 ```
 and `ItemsController` as